-2. Minimum Experience Requirements for Attorneys Appointed in Criminal and Juvenile (W&I § 602) Matters
+2. Minimum Experience Requirements for Attorneys Appointed in Criminal and Juvenile (W&I Code § 602) Matters

 - a.
 Class 1: Certified criminal law specialist or equivalent. - b.
 Class 2: Five (5) years' experience as an attorney, with a substantial part of such experience in criminal law. - c.
 Class 3: An attorney may be eligible for this class by providing oral or written proof of relevant experience and upon authorization of the judge presiding in the case. - 3.
-Fee Schedule: All criminal and juvenile (W&I § 602) attorneys must agree to handle all cases to which they are appointed at the rates established by the court.
+Fee Schedule: All criminal and juvenile (W&I Code § 602) attorneys must agree to handle all cases to which they are appointed at the rates established by the court.
 The court will periodically review and adjust rates as necessary. - a.
 Class 1: The rate will be \$120.00 per hour, unless otherwise determined on a case-by-case basis. - b.
 Class 2: The rate will be \$95.00 per hour. - c.
-Class 3: The rate will be \$80.00 per hour. - c.
+Class 3: The rate will be \$80.00 per hour.

+c.
 Civil, Family Law, and Probate Attorney Appointments: Costs pertaining to appointment of attorneys in civil, family law (typically minor's counsel pursuant to Family Code § 3150), and probate matters are submitted to the court for payment.

-An attorney may be eligible for appointment in one of these case types by providing written proof of experience required by California Rules of Court rule 5.242 and upon authorization by the judge presiding in the case.
+An attorney may be eligible for appointment in one of these case types by providing written proof of experience required by the California Rules of Court including but not limited to rules 5.242, 7.1101, 7.1105, or other applicable rules, and upon authorization by the judge presiding in the case.
 The fee for such appointments will be \$75.00 per hour.